somoslosdorados/KDNA/kdna/parsing/REAMDE.md

 The file `parser.py` will automatically apply the parsing based on our criteria ( see 1. kdna.conf file format).

-Once the parsing is done, the different data that we have recovered will be used to create the different objects, here `server` and `auto-backup`.
+Once the parsing is done, the different data that we have recovered will be used to create the different objects, here `servers` and `auto-backups`.

 We will then save the initialized objects in lists in order not to lose the data.